drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	#figure(
 		caption: [A quick illustration of how the Delaunay class is called.
-This code and other relevant source is located in _main/serialIncPtInsertion/src_.
+This code and other relevant source is located in _main/gpu/src_.
 Construct an array of points and pass the pointer and the number of pointes generated as arguments to the Delaunay object.
-				  A file is created _main/serialIncPtInsertion/data/tri.txt_ with the history of and final result of the algorithm.
+				  A file is created _main/gpu/data/tri.txt_ with the final result of the algorithm.
 		],

 		```c